Best Dumbbell Tricep Exercises

 If you’ve seen my article on Best Dumbbell Exercises for Chest, we had to decide whether a dumbbell version of the bench press was equally as good as the barbell version.

-In that case, the dumbbell version was NOT as good because of the high demand for stability on the shoulders.
+In that case, the dumbbell version was NOT as good because of the high demand for stability on the shoulder joint.
 I made the point that 300lb bench pressers do not become 350lb dumbbell pressers.

 However, when it comes to the Close Grip Bench Press, there is less trade off because of the position of the elbows and how it impacts the shoulders.
-When the elbows are out farther, the stability demands on the shoulders are much greater than when the elbows are down and in for the close grip setup.
+When the elbows are out farther, the stability demands on the shoulder joint is much greater than when the elbows are down and in for the close grip setup.

 2.)
 DUMBBELL CLOSE GRIP BENCH PRESS